venkateshwarant/Mockito/README.md

 mvn clean install
 ```

-Running this command should shown (almost at the end of the output):
+Running this command should show (almost at the end of the output):

 ```
 [INFO] BUILD SUCCESS